duckdb/duckdb-web/docs/archive/0.7/sql/expressions/logical_operators.md

 ---
+expanded: Expressions
 layout: docu
+railroad: expressions/logical.js
+redirect_from:
+- docs/archive/0.7.1/sql/expressions/logical_operators
+selected: Documentation/Expressions/Logical
 title: Logical Operators
-selected: Documentation/Expressions/Logical
-expanded: Expressions
-railroad: expressions/logical.js
 ---

 <div id="rrdiagram"></div>

 The following logical operators are available: `AND`, `OR` and `NOT`.
 SQL uses a three-valuad logic system with `TRUE`, `FALSE` and `NULL`.
 Note that logical operators involving `NULL` do not always evaluate to `NULL`.
 For example, `NULL AND FALSE` will evaluate to `FALSE`, and `NULL OR TRUE` will evaluate to `TRUE`.
 Below are the complete truth tables: